Virginia Clinical Psychologist Salary Outlook

 Which Virginia Cities Are Best for Clinical Psychologists?

-Salaries vary widely across the commonwealth, with the Washington, D.C. area’s median wage surpassing Virginia’s overall median wage for this job as well as the national median.
+Salaries vary widely across the commonwealth, with several cities’ median salaries surpassing both the national and state median.

 SEE ALSO: Highest Paying Clinical Psychology Careers & Jobs